Feeling Restless? 10 Tips for a Better Night’s Sleep

 8. Start a Worry Journal

 Stress and anxiety are reasons why people have trouble sleeping.
 They are unable to stop the anxious feelings and constant worry over situations in life.
 It launches a mental loop where you rehash worrisome situations over and over.
 One way we have found that stops the loop and helps people enter a state of calm when stressors threaten sleep is to start a "worry journal."
 A simple notebook by your bedside is a place to record the elements of your life that are causing stress and anxiety.
 Write them down, but don't stop there...the most important thing with this journal is to also record action items.
-What are steps you can take to alleviate those stressors?
+What steps can you take to alleviate those stressors?
 Even small steps are important.
-Even if you can't solve the problem, you can take small steps that begins the process of solving the problem.
+Even if you can't solve the problem, you can take small steps that begin the process of solving the problem.
 By writing them down, you can relax knowing you have better control and a course of action.

 9. Practice Gratitude

 The brain is unable to process two opposing thoughts simultaneously.
 When you notice yourself thinking negative thoughts, consciously make the choice to change those thoughts to be more positive.
 Find things to be grateful for, no matter how small.
-It's a mental exercise in being aware of your thoughts, of how you talk to yourself and practicing shifting your thoughts to a more positive state.
+It's a mental exercise in being aware of your thoughts, of how you talk to yourself, and practicing shifting your thoughts to a more positive state.
 You can write those positive thoughts in your journal as well if you like.
 But make the disciplined effort to think of all the aspects of your life you are grateful for, no matter how small they may seem.
 Be as kind to yourself as you would to other people.

 10. Schedule a Vein Screening to Determine if Vein Reflux is Present

-It may surprise you to learn that chronic fatigue is a classic indicator of the presence of vein reflux.
+It may surprise you to learn that chronic fatigue is a classic indicator of the presence of venous reflux.
 When this happens, individuals may sleep at night but constantly wake up feeling fatigued and exhausted.
 They feel as if they didn't get any sleep at all.
 After treatment, patients consistently tell us they have more energy than ever before.
 To them, it's life-changing.

 Concerned That A Vein Condition May Be Causing Your Fatigue?